Codeyg12/Employee_Management/README.md

 - Actual README
 - set up database for live page, both in employee_manag - settings.py and mydb
 - DRY OUT THIS CODE
-- view employees by department, maybe when viewing department can cclick on department name and will display all employees
 - When selecting role for new employee it auto adds department
 - Change error page for user attemps I.E. user types in '/budget/112', custom 404 page
 - From departments add a 'View Employees' btn for all employees in department